 New varieties are being developed to increase yields under moderate drought and insect pressure, compared to varieties available to farmers when the project started in 2008.

-The improvements could produce an estimated two million additional tons of food enough to feed 14 to 21 million people.
+The improvements could produce an estimated 2 million additional tons of food enough to feed 14 to 21 million people.
 Harvest gains could also be sold to increase incomes and give farmers confidence to invest in improved farming practices.

 About the Partners